Chandramukhi (character)

 Chandramukhi is one of the pivotal characters in the 1917 Bengali novel Devdas by Sarat Chandra Chattopadhyay.
 Her character was inspired by the Hindu mystical singer Meera, who devoted her life to Lord Krishna; similarly Chandramukhi devoted her life to Devdas.
-Chandramukhi is portrayed as a Tawaif in the novel and its film adaptations.
+Chandramukhi is portrayed as a tawaif in the novel and its film adaptations.
 Chandramukhi means "moon faced" or "as beautiful as the moon" in Sanskrit.

 In the novel

-Chandramukhi is a courtesan who lives in Calcutta also known as Kolkata.
+Chandramukhi is a courtesan (tawaif) who lives in Calcutta (known as Kolkata after 2001).
 She is considered the most beautiful and richest prostitute in the area of Chitpur.
-She is first introduced to Devdas by Chunnilal, who returns to Calcutta heartbroken after the marriage of Parvathi "Paro".
+She is first introduced to Devdas by Chunnilal, who returns to Calcutta heartbroken after the marriage of Parvati "Paro".
 Devdas, disgusted over Chandramukhi's profession insults her and leaves her kotha.
 Chandramukhi, impressed by Devdas's attitude, later falls in love with him after realizing his steadfast love for Paro.
 She leaves her profession for Devdas and convinces him to marry her; he, however, has to reluctantly reject her offer as he has devoted his life to Paro.
 In return, Chandramukhi does not force him to be with her but waits patiently for him.
 Subsequently, she also moves to Ashthajhari village, where she lives in a muddy house located at the bank of a river and helps the needy.
 After some struggle, she meets with Devdas again, who now accepts her love.

-In the film
+Film

 In most of the film adaptations of Devdas, the story of Chandramukhi is similar to the novel.
 However, in most of the films her humanitarian work in helping the needy is not depicted.
 Unlike in the novel, a scene in which Chandramukhi and Parvathi meet was added in Bimal Roy's 1955 version when Paro, played by Suchitra Sen riding in a human rickshaw, comes across Chandramukhi, played by Vyjayanthimala, who just stares at Paro without a single word being exchanged between them.
 The meeting scene of Paro and Chandramukhi in the 1955 version was still regarded as one of the memorable scene in Bollywood with the background music adding the impact to the scene.
 In the 2002 version, the director, Sanjay Leela Bhansali, extended the interaction between Paro and Chandramukhi, also showing them dancing together to the hit song "Dola Re Dola".

 Performers

-Social impact
+Popular culture

 Chandramukhi is one of the first characters in an Indian novel to deal with prostitution.
-She was often depicted as a prostitute with a heart of gold.
-The character of Chandramukhi had paved the way for other portrayals of prostitutes in films like Sadhna, Pyaasa and Pakeezah.
-Actresses such as Nargis, Suraiya and Bina Rai refused to enact the role of a prostitute in the 1955 film of Devdas, which later went to Vyjayanthimala.
+She was often depicted as a tawaif with a heart of gold.
+The character of Chandramukhi had paved the way for other portrayals of prostitutes and tawaifs in films like Pyaasa (1957), Sadhna (1958) and Pakeezah (1972).